 And now for something completely different.
 This blog post wasn’t my idea at all.
-Roy, a reader and supporter of Say Hello to my Little Friend, contacted me recently asking if he could present some questions to me as a kind of written interview for the blog.
+Roy, a reader and supporter of the blog, contacted me recently asking if he could present some questions to me as a kind of written interview for the blog.
 Sure, why not?
 That interview follows.

 Have you always been a Christian?
 How/when did you become a Christian?

 I’ve always been exposed to the Christian faith, yes.
 I was raised in the Catholic Church, and I guess my initial or “default” view of the Christian view of things was formed in that context.
 I started to get interested in theology and really taking apart what I believed at quite a young age – certainly too young for my parents’ liking at the time!
 When I was fourteen I left the Catholic Church over some doctrinal qualms that I just couldn’t see being resolved.
 I was baptised (which made things worse in the view of some people!) and started going to a local Baptist church where I was blessed to have a really great youth group leader who placed a strong emphasis on discipling young people and helping them to understand the Scripture and a Christian worldview.
 Not that I have any particular allegiance to Baptist churches, denominationally.
 I think of myself as a very ecumenical evangelical.
 Like a number of former Catholics I did the whole “Catholicism is the gateway to hell” thing for a short while (read: teenage years), but I recovered when I grew up a little.
 Depending on your view of when you can really say that a person “becomes” a Christian, you might say that for me my real journey was in my mid to late teens as I really started putting the pieces together and deciding that this really mattered to me – that this is what I was, that Christ makes all the difference and that God is the centre of it all.